If you have been following my blog, then you know I am a beach lover and always crave for Sun, Sand & Sea.

-If you are visiting for the first time or alone, it’s always better to go with organized tour, as during the entire trail you won’t find any help center or guidance.
+If you are visiting for the first time or alone, it’s always better to go with an organized tour, as during the entire trail you won’t find any help center or guidance.
 Also, the networks/ Signals are really weak.

 We signed up with Bangalore Mountaineering Club (BMC)for this trek.
 All the arrangements were made by them including transport, tents and sleeping bags for overnight stay at Forest check post, meals, Permits, guides etc. Entire experience was very smooth (of course all the arrangements were very basic)